Prince Eitel Friedrich of Prussia: World War I

 After the war, he was engaged in monarchist circles and Der Stahlhelm ex-servicemens' organization.
 In 1921, the Berlin criminal court found him guilty of the fraudulent transfer of 300,000 Marks and sentenced him to a fine of 5000 Marks.

+Titles

 From 1907 to 1926, he was Master of the Knights (Herrenmeister) of the Order of St. John (Johanniterorden).
 He received the Pour le Mérite order in 1915.
 His body is buried at the Antique Temple in Sanssouci Park, Potsdam.